xiaomao0512/chihlee-auto-helper/README.md

-📘 Chihlee Auto Summary Helper
-This userscript helps students review Chihlee Digital Learning exam questions more effectively — not by giving answers, but by summarizing key ideas behind each question using AI.
+📘 Chihlee Exam Assistant – Key Point Summarizer & Answer Suggestion This is a browser userscript designed for students using the Chihlee Digital Learning platform.
+It extracts questions and options from the exam page, then uses an LLM (via OpenRouter) to generate key point summaries and suggested answers.

-✨ What It Does
+✨ Features
-Detects when a new exam question appears

-Extracts the question and options from the page
+Automatically detects and extracts each question and its options

-Uses OpenRouter (Claude) to summarize key concepts

-No answers are given — it’s for learning, not cheating
+Uses an LLM (Claude via OpenRouter) to:

+Summarize core concepts behind each question

+Suggest a likely correct answer based on reasoning

+Displays all output in the browser console

-You can press Ctrl + S to download all summaries as notes
+Allows export of all notes via Ctrl + S as plain text

-🔒 Not a Cheating Tool
-This tool is meant to support learning, not to break rules.
-It shows high-level explanations — not which checkbox to click.
+🎯 Purpose & Ethics
+This tool is built as a study aid — to help students better understand their coursework and verify their own understanding of questions.
+It is not intended for cheating or unauthorized use during formal assessments.

+Please use it responsibly and for learning support only.

 ✅ How to Use
 Install Tampermonkey

-Add the script
+Import the userscript (.user.js file)

-Open Chihlee’s exam page and start
+Visit an exam page on https://dlc.chihlee.edu.tw

-Open DevTools to see summaries
+Open the browser console (F12) to view extracted content and summaries

-Press Ctrl + S to export study notes
+Press Ctrl + S to download a summary notes file